 All good things come with a price!

-Our solution – Don’t let the higher price tag stir you up as it only measures to higher quality clothes that will last longer, however, if you’re still not sure about it, there is a tried and tested approach to saving the bucks while shopping ethically.
-STOP SHOPPING!
+Don’t let the higher price tag stir you up as it only measures to higher quality clothes that will last longer, however, if you’re still not sure about it, there is a tried and tested approach to saving the bucks while shopping ethically.
+Stop shopping!
 Not completely though, just stop shopping for half a dozen new items every quarter, and consider buying one or two pieces that you really love and think will pair well with other combinations and accessories.
 Go for styles that will stay in your wardrobe for years, and don’t need to be replaced with each passing season.

 Does ethical fashion have to be ‘hippy’?

-Errmm, excuse me but I can’t find my size
+Erm, excuse me but I can’t find my size.

 Are you an ethical fashion brand in all respects?